 Note: USAA is only available to military community members and their families.

-Geico is the cheapest car insurance company for drivers with a history of at-fault accidents with an annual premium of $1,348.
+On the other hand, State Farm offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $1,555.

 CompanyRates before accidentRates after accident% difference$ difference